PVBLIC-F/open-webui-main/kb-sync-overview.md

 The sync worker runs continuously in the background, triggering sync operations at regular intervals.

 **Key Features:**
-- Runs every 60 seconds
+- Runs every x seconds using CLOUD_SYNC_INTERVAL variable
 - Discovers users with Google Drive tokens
 - Triggers sync for each provider
 - Handles errors gracefully